-We may earn income from affiliate advertising links in this post.
+We may earn income from links in this post.
 Please read this Disclosure for details.

-Here’s everything you need to know about this traditional Valencian dish including where to find the best paella in Valencia, the types of paella you can expect to find, the best paella cooking classes and the best paella restaurants for every budget.
+Read on to discover where to find the best paella in Valencia, the types of paella you can expect to find, the best paella cooking classes and the best paella restaurants for every budget.

 What is Paella?

 When it comes to its history, paella originated in the eastern coastal Spanish city, Valencia in the 1800s.

 The word paella itself means “frying pan” in Valencian-Catalan and refers to both the dish and the pan it is cooked in.

 The reason being that seafood from the coast harvested on a Monday would take a few days to make its way inland.

 Paella is one of the most popular foods to enjoy at parties with friends or family as well as during major celebrations such as Las Fallas Festival in March.

 How to Find the Best Paella in Valencia

 Although it would be tempting to think that everywhere you go in Valencia, you’ll find a deliciously authentic paella, unfortunately the truth is that it’s possible to have a disappointing or even bad paella.

 First, the proper equipment is needed for an authentic paella.
 The best paella is made in a paella pan, a wide, shallow and flat-bottomed pan set on a gas grill or an outdoor paella ring.

 - Spanish bomba rice (the best type of rice for paella is a short grain white rice or arroz redonda)

-- Chicken or Rabbit or Vegetables
+- Chicken or rabbit

 - Salmorra (blend of Nora chile peppers, tomatoes, and garlic)